xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-028.md

 -   [Segment Anything 2, in WebGPU]
 -   [Request for Official ONNX Export + TensorRT Conversion Scripts for SAM3]

+The mask obtained through SAM can be used as a reference image to feed into the raw image model.

+### Using LaMa {#use-lama}

+[Client-Side Image Inpainting with ONNX and Next.js] explains how to use the [LaMa] model on the client side.

 ### Combining Multiple Images {#combine-multiple-images}

 Using canvas allows us to obtain additional positional information about images, which is often difficult to describe with language.
 For example, we can drag a teacup to any position on a desktop and composite an image.